-- NTS.93 The River Arun lies approximately 900 m to the east of the main part of the site.
+- NTS.99 The River Arun lies approximately 900 m to the east of the main part of the site.
 The River Arun is designated under the Water Framework Directive as a transitional heavily modified water body.
 It was classified as being of good status with respect to its chemical quality in 2016, but its ecological classification was of moderate potential.
 In addition, a number of small ponds are located around the site.
 None of the ponds are designated under the Water Framework Directive.
 There are several ditches within the vicinity of the site.
-The closest of these ditches runs is approximately 350 m from the south east corner of the main part of the site. - NTS.94 There are no drinking water protected areas in the immediate vicinity of the site, although the River Arun is classified as a surface water drinking water protected area. - NTS.95 Environment Agency mapping shows that the River Terrace Deposits underlying the site are classified as a Secondary A Aquifer (i.e. predominantly permeable layers that can store and yield limited amounts of groundwater) and the Lewes Nodular Chalk Formation is classified as a Principal Aquifer (i.e. a regionally extensive aquifer that has the potential to be used a s source of drinking water).
+The closest of these ditches runs is approximately 350 m from the south east corner of the main part of the site. - NTS.100 There are no drinking water protected areas in the immediate vicinity of the site, although the River Arun is classified as a surface water drinking water protected area.

+- NTS.101 Environment Agency mapping shows that the River Terrace Deposits underlying the site are classified as a Secondary A Aquifer (i.e. predominantly permeable layers that can store and yield limited amounts of groundwater) and the Lewes Nodular Chalk Formation is classified as a Principal Aquifer (i.e. a regionally extensive aquifer that has the potential to be used as a source of drinking water).
 The groundwater level at the site has been recorded at 2.45 m below ground level based on data available to date.
-Given the location of the River Arun to the east and the southerly direction of flow of the River Arun, it is anticipated that groundwater at the site is likely to flow in an easterly or south easterly direction. - NTS.96 The potential effects during construction related to the water environment have been identified as: - Contaminants from sub-surface strata and surface soils getting into groundwater - Rainfall infiltration, leaching and contaminant migration in areas of open excavation, stripped ground, etc. which may migrate into the water environment - Creation of pathways for contamination via piling or other construction activities - Accidental spillages and leaks of fuels, oils and chemicals that could affect groundwater quality - NTS.97 No significant effects are anticipated during the post-construction phase of development. - NTS.98 With the implementation of a detailed construction environment management plan and surface water and groundwater monitoring in place, no significant residual effects are predicted in relation to the water environment.
+Given the location of the River Arun to the east and the southerly direction of flow of the River Arun, it is anticipated that groundwater at the site is likely to flow in an easterly or south easterly direction. - NTS.102 The potential effects during construction related to the water environment have been identified as: - Contaminants from sub-surface strata and surface soils getting into groundwater - Contaminants present in groundwater migrating towards excavation during dewatering and effecting water quality - Rainfall infiltration, leaching and contaminant migration in areas of open excavation, stripped ground, etc. which may migrate into the water environment - Creation of pathways for contamination via piling or other construction activities - Accidental spillages and leaks of fuels, oils and chemicals that could affect groundwater quality - Changes to local groundwater resources due to temporary dewatering activities - NTS.103 No significant effects are anticipated during the post-construction phase of development. - NTS.104 With the implementation of a detailed construction environment management plan, which will include best practice measures to manage potential effects associated with the groundwater and surface water environment, together with groundwater monitoring, no significant residual effects are predicted in relation to the water environment.
 No significant cumulative effects are predicted either.